Department of Campus Enterprise

 How do I report a machine problem?

-Please tell us which machine (Coke Can, Coke Juice, Tom's Snack, etc.), the location (Bryant Hall-1st floor, etc.) and a brief description of the problem.
+Reporting a snack machine problem is easy as dialing 910.672.2310 or 910.672.1735 where you can explain the problem to one of our staff persons.
+If after normal business hours, please leave a message on our voice mail system.
+The more information you can give us about the problem, the faster we can correct it.
+Please tell us which machine, the location (name of building, floor, etc.) and a brief description of the problem.
 It helps us to know if you used coins, or a dollar bill; if the machine gave you change, but did not vend; if you received any type of message on the display screen; or what you were specifically trying to select.
-Vending Department personnel will contact the appropriate company as soon as the problem is reported, for correction as soon as possible.
+Our personnel will contact the appropriate company as soon as the problem is reported, for correction as soon as possible.